Houdini 19.5 Geometry

 Tips

 • You cannot specify pieces using groups with the Block Begin SOP node.
 Since groups are not necessarily disjointed, it is very slow to translate them into pieces.
-If your geometry uses groups to specify their pieces, then you can create an attribute from the groups using the Name SOP node’s Name from Groups parameter and then split by the attribute you created.
+If your geometry uses groups to specify their pieces, then you can create an attribute from the groups using the Name SOP node’s Name from Group parameter and then split by the attribute you created.

 • The color of the blob surrounding the nodes in a loop comes from the color of the Block Begin SOP and Block End SOP nodes.
-To change the color of the blob, just change the color of one of these nodes.
+To change the color of the blob, change the color of one of these nodes.

 See also